LVala/dotfiles/README.md

-# dotfiles
+# My dotfiles

-Config files to stuff that I use
+Configuration files to some stuff that I daily use, like i3-gaps, polybar, bashrc etc.